-The University of Iowa College of Public Health is pleased to announce the recipients of the college’s 2020 Outstanding Alumni Awards: Ty Borders, who earned a Master of Arts degree and a doctoral degree in hospital and health administration, a Master of Science degree in epidemiology, and now works as a professor and Foundation for a Healthy Endowed Chair in Rural Health Policy and director of the Rural and Underserved Health Research Center at the University of Kentucky; and Kari Harland, who earned a Master of Public Health degree and a doctoral degree in epidemiology, and is now director of research operations in the Department of Emergency Medicine at the University of Iowa Carver College of Medicine and adjunct assistant professor with the Department of Epidemiology at the UI College of Public Health.
+The University of Iowa College of Public Health is pleased to announce the recipients of the college’s 2020 Outstanding Alumni Awards: Ty Borders, who earned a Master of Arts degree and a doctoral degree in hospital and health administration, a Master of Science degree in epidemiology, and now works as a professor in the College of Nursing and director of the Rural and Underserved Health Research Center at the University of Kentucky; and Kari Harland, who earned a Master of Public Health degree and a doctoral degree in epidemiology, and is now director of research operations in the Department of Emergency Medicine at the University of Iowa Carver College of Medicine and adjunct assistant professor with the Department of Epidemiology at the UI College of Public Health.

 This award recognizes College of Public Health alumni who have made distinguished contributions to the field of public health and demonstrated a strong interest and commitment to the mission, vision, and values of the college.